Resource Embedding

 One-to-one relationships

-• The foreign key has a unique constraint.
+• When the foreign key has a unique constraint.

 CREATE TABLE technical_specs(